LGFae/swww/README.md

 like `center` but starts at a random point, and `random`, which selects a transition effect at ranom.

+## Troubleshooting

+#### High cpu usage during caching of a gif's frames

+`swww` will use a non-insignificant amount of cpu power while caching the images.
+This will be specially noticeable if the images need to be resized before being displayed.
+So, if you have a very large `gif`, I would recommend resizing it **before** sending it to `swww`.
+That would make the caching phase much faster, and thus ultimately reduce power consumption.
+I can personally recommend [gifsicle](https://github.com/kohler/gifsicle) for this purpose.

 ## About new features

 Broadly speaking, **NEW FEATURES WILL NOT BE ADDED, UNLESS THEY ARE EGREGIOUSLY